Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Wavelet decomposition of integrated variance

+Eq.(\ref{qvw}) decomposes the quadratic variation both in time and frequency.
+By decomposition in the frequency domain we obtain $j$ components representing scales which can be viewed as investment or trading horizons.
+For more details about wavelet decomposition, consult \ref{Appwaveintro}.
+Further, Eq.(\ref{qvw}), allows to define a model-free measure of the integrated variation in analogy to the simple realized variance estimator.

 The continuous wavelet transform is a very important concept which helps us with the derivation of theoretical behavior on the time-scale space.
 Since we work with real data, we need some form of sampling to compute the estimators, i.e., we have to use a suitable form of discretization.
-We will drop time for the explanation of the wavelet decomposition of variance.
-As intraday returns will be decomposed, we define $X_j=p_{t-h+\frac{j}{n}}-p_{t-h+\frac{j+1}{n}}$ for all $j=1,\dots,n-1$.
-The next sections discuss a special form of discrete wavelet transformation, so from this point on we restrict the scale $j$ and the translation $k$ parameters to integers only.
+We use the maximal overlap discrete wavelet transform (MODWT), which is a special form of discrete wavelet transformation, thus we restrict the scale $j$ and the translation $k$ parameters to integers only.
+Again, we keep the technical details about the MODWT in \ref{modwt}.